 Given that some people have been demanding warning labels on soft drinks on the theory that people don’t know sugar can make you fat, I assume there will now be a similar call for warnings on energy drinks.
 Not about fatness, but rather because they might make you kill family members.

 Those people would be able to cite the case of Stephen Coffeen, who confessed to killing his father in 2009, and is now asserting an insanity defense based at least in part on the argument that a “combination of Red Bull and exhaustion” led to a psychotic breakdown.
 Coffeen apparently acted very strangely when police arrived (not that he had been acting normally before that), so there is likely more to the plea than a claimed overconsumption of Red Bull.
-The drink is not mentioned at all in this report from Saturday’s St. Petersburg Times, in fact.
-Coffeen’s attorneys seemed to concede that Red Bull is in the mix, though not the whole story.
+Coffeen’s attorneys seemed to concede that Red Bull is in the mix but not the whole story.

 The state’s experts reportedly agree that Coffeen was legally insane at the time of the crime (meaning, in Florida, that he didn’t know what he was doing was criminal), though it seems doubtful that Red Bull has anything to do with their view.
 That view is still a little puzzling because, initially, Coffeen claimed self-defense, which is an odd thing to claim if you don’t think you’ve done anything wrong.
 None of the reports I’ve seen mention any specific mental disorder Coffeen allegedly has.
 But because of the state’s agreement, Coffeen is likely to be treated at a state mental hospital and then released.